WolfMan12333/Advanced-SQLi-Scanner/README.md

 # Advanced SQLi Scanner (GUI-Based)

 An advanced SQL injection vulnerability scanner with a clean PyQt6 interface.
 Designed for both **source code analysis** and **real-world testing**, it supports detection of input parameters in multiple languages and generates full SQLi payload URLs.
+The tools is till underconstruction as I have still lots of ideas to make it better.

 ## 🚀 Features